ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ```
     public type BidRequest = {
-        escrow_receipt: EscrowReceipt;//should be returned by the escrow_deposit
+        escrow_reciept: EscrowReciept;//should be returned by the escrow_deposit
         sale_id: Text;
         broker_id: ?Principal;
     };